 Arsenal will now put together a package to tempt the player to north London, before preparing a bid to prise him from Swansea.

-Arsenal are in pole position to capture the centre-back, with Liverpool's owners harbouring increasing doubts about paying significant money for a player who turns 29 in August.
+Arsenal are in pole position to capture the centre-back, with Liverpool harbouring increasing doubts about paying big money for a player who turns 29 in August, with the club's owners refusing to sanction a deal.

 Arsene Wenger is a big admirer of Williams, who he believes has the calibre and battle-hardened Premier League experience to beef up a defence that has been found wanting against the leading clubs this season.